bGhorbani/linearized_neural_networks/README.md

 # linearized_neural_networks
-The repository contains the code for the paper "When Do Neural Networks Outperform Kernel Methods?" (https://arxiv.org/abs/2006.13409).
+This repository contains the code for the paper "When Do Neural Networks Outperform Kernel Methods?" (https://arxiv.org/abs/2006.13409).

 To train NN, RF, NT, or CNNs the main file of interest is train.py.
 This file includes the necessary functionalities for training / measuring the performance of the various